eosphoros-ai/DB-GPT-Hub/README.md

 DB-GPT-HUB uses the information matching generation method for data preparation, i.e. the SQL + Repository generation method that combines table information.
 This method combines data table information to better understand the structure and relationships of the data table, and is suitable for generating SQL statements that meet the requirements.

-Before running, you need to create a new data directory, download the dataset and place it in that directory.
-Here is an example of a spider dataset.
-The spider dataset contains three main parts:
+Before running, you need to download the SQL data set and put it in this directory.
+Here, take the spider data set as an example.
+The spider data set consists of three main parts:

 * train_spide.json: each text-to-SQL QA data and database related data is stored as a json file
   * db_id: the name of the database